Skip to main content

 Emergent Capabilities

 Agents with emergent: true can forge new tools at runtime when no existing capability fits the task.
 The agent calls the forge_tool meta-tool, which builds, tests, and judge-reviews the tool before making it available.
+The system is implemented across three core classes: EmergentCapabilityEngine, EmergentJudge, and EmergentToolRegistry.

 Quick Start